Learning Laguna Docent Training- Spring 2019

-Docents lead groups of school children in the Learning Laguna program, a 2-part wetland education experience for 2nd-4th grade students.
+Docents lead groups of school children in the Learning Laguna program, a two-part wetland education experience for 2nd-4th grade students.
 Docents visit classrooms throughout the Laguna Watershed with specially designed, hands-on, engaging activities, then lead those students on an experiential field trip to the Laguna the following week.

-Experts in biology, natural history, cultural history and environmental education train Learning Laguna Docent volunteers in lively classes and field trips.
-Training classes include presentations, discussion, and hands-on practice with the Learning Laguna activities and field trips to special Laguna locations.
-Classes are held on Monday mornings, Tuesday evenings and culminate on a Saturday morning with a training team challenge.
-Trainees also schedule extra time to shadow docents working in the classroom and on field trips to put all the course learning into context.
+Experts in biology, natural history, and environmental education train Learning Laguna Docent volunteers in lively classes and field trips.
+Training classes include presentations, discussion, and hands-on practice with activities and field trips to special Laguna locations.
+Classes are held on Monday mornings, Tuesday evenings and culminate with a training team challenge "test."
+Trainees also schedule extra time to shadow docents working in the classroom and during field trips to put all the course learning into context.
 Trainees receive a binder with reading and reference material that is closely tied with the theme of each classroom session.

 Training Application Process...

-1) Read more about the Learning Laguna program here: http://www.lagunafoundation.org/programs_edu_ll.shtml
+1) Read more about the Learning Laguna program here: http://www.lagunafoundation.org/programs_edu_ll.html

 3) Once submitted and received, you will be contacted with further information.

-4) Review the 2018 course training schedule here: http://lagunafoundation.org/pdfs/2018%20Learning%20Laguna%20Docent%20Training%20Schedule.pdf
+4) Review the 2019 course training schedule here: http://lagunafoundation.org/pdfs/2019%20Learning%20Laguna%20DOCENT%20Training%20schedule.pdf

-5) Plan to attend one orientation on either:
+5) Plan to attend orientation on:

-Monday, February 26 from 6:00-8:00 PM (Please RSVP here: https://www.eventbrite.com/e/orientation-for-laguna-docent-guide-greeter-training-tickets-41151133147)
+Monday, February 11, 2019 from 6:00-8:00 PM (Please RSVP here: https://www.eventbrite.com/e/orientation-for-learning-laguna-docent-training-tickets-53408814201)